 Marianne Anthonette Miranda

-- Brigade Community Research Specialist, Code for America
+- Community Research Manager, Volunteer Partnerships, Code for America

 Marianne Anthonette (she/her) is a care-based researcher who loves digging into participatory research, research ops, and community organizing.
 Originally from Cebu, Philippines and raised in SoCal, Mari (rhymes with Atari) graduated from Cal Poly, San Luis Obispo with a B.S. in Liberal Arts & Engineering Studies.